Content Regulation / Censorship, Hate Speech, Political Expression

 The publication in issue can be found in Paragraph 11 of the judgment.

-The European Court of Human Rights (“ECtHR”) held by fifteen votes against six that the conviction of applicants for publication of an article in favor of Philippe Pétain was prescribed by law and pursued a legitimate aim.
+The Grand Chamber of the European Court of Human Rights (“ECtHR”) held in a majority judgment (fifteen votes against six) that the conviction of applicants for publication of an article in favor of Philippe Pétain was prescribed by law and pursued a legitimate aim.
 However, it was not necessary in a democratic society, and therefore, it violated Article 10 (Freedom of Expression).

 The court ruled that the case “does not belong to the category of clearly established historical facts – such as the Holocaust – whose negation or revision would be removed from the protection of Article 10 by Article 17.”
 (Para.
 47)